With a wider awareness of what’s going on in your business, you will be surprised less often.

 Your biggest asset as a manager and individual in the commercial world is your network.
 Nurture it, take care of it, prune it, grow it and cultivate it.
 It will pay you back ten-fold.

 Your network is the wider community, but it’s also your colleagues at work.
 Don’t overlook the very people you work with.
-Your work becomes easier and you developer a wider awareness when you meet plenty of people.
+Your work becomes easier when you have strong work relationships.

 Industry news